aer0ss/aerofs/docs/customer-success/testing/private-cloud-manual-test-plan.md

 - Launch latest build and restore from a much older backup file (recommend at least 5 release versions old)
+  **Note: if you're using the 1.0.19 backup file, setup the appliance on http instead of https
 - Verify restore is successful
 - Sign in using any user account